FlashPCB/FlashPCB-Eagle-Lib/README.md

 ### Order your assembled board from FlashPCB

-We are currently in a closed beta program.
-Sign up [here](https://www.flashpcb.com/beta-sign-up) to get your board manufactured with us.
+Upload your board [here](https://www.flashpcb.com/upload-board) to get your board manufactured with us.

 ## Requesting additions to the library